-The Edit Vertex functionality allows you to change the geometry of your created survey data by allowing you to move existing, create new, and delete vertices of your generated survey data.
-You can enable the Edit Vertex feature in the TOOLS tab for any Point/Polyline/Boundary that is selected, and the Edit Vertex Mode box will appear.
+The Edit Vertex functionality allows you to change the geometry of your created survey data by allowing you to move existing, create new, and delete vertices.
+There are two options to enable the Edit Vertex feature.
+Select a Point/Polyline/Boundary and either go to the Tools tab or right click in the Viewport to select Edit Vertex.
+Once the tool is enabled, the Edit Vertex Mode box will appear.

 Edit Vertex in the TOOLS Tab